enrico-sorcinelli/seo-writing-assistant-semrush-custom-fields/README.md

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/semrush-seo-writing-assistant-custom-fields` directory, or install the plugin through the WordPress _Plugins_ screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/seo-writing-assistant-semrush-custom-fields` directory, or install the plugin through the WordPress _Plugins_ screen directly.
 1. Activate the plugin through the _Plugins_ screen in WordPress.

 # Usage

-Once the plugin is installed you can configure it programmatically, by using `semrush_seo_writing_assistant_post_types` (optional) filter and `SEMrushSeoWritingAssistantCustomFields` JavaScript object (see below).
+Once the plugin is installed you can configure it programmatically, by using `semrush_seo_writing_assistant_post_types` (optional) filter and `SeoWritingAssistantSEMrushCustomFields` JavaScript object (see below).

 # API